 |.deb for Debian-based Linux (from github.com)||rabbitmq-server_3.6.9-1_all.deb||(Signature)|

-rabbitmq-server is included in Debian since 6.0 (squeeze) and in Ubuntu since 9.04.
+rabbitmq-server is included in standard Debian and Ubuntu repositories.
 However, the versions included are often quite old.
-You will probably get better results installing the .deb from our website.
+You will probably get better results installing the .deb from the apt repository on rabbitmq.com or Package Cloud.
 Check the Debian package and Ubuntu package details for which version of the server is available for which versions of the distribution.

 You can either download it with the link above and install with dpkg, or use our APT repository (see below).

 Below is a list of supported Debian-based distributions as of RabbitMQ 3.6.3:

 RabbitMQ needs Erlang/OTP to run.
 Erlang/OTP packages in standard Debian and Ubuntu also can be quite outdated.
 Consider installing a newer version, such as 19.x.